macchinajs/macchina/readme.md

 ```

 ### Querying the API
-fabo uses the awesome [api-query-params](https://github.com/loris/api-query-params) to parse query strings and assist in build your mongodb queries with ease.
+macchina uses the awesome [api-query-params](https://github.com/loris/api-query-params) to parse query strings and assist in build your mongodb queries with ease.

 Example query:
 ```